ChrystleMyrnaLobo/scribble/caffe.md

 - Export `export PYTHONPATH=$HOME/ssd_caffe/python:$PYTHONPATH`.
 Refer [conda] to add to conda env vars.
 - Reference: [setup caffe without root]

-## Setup SSD MobileNet
-- Clone [mobilenet ssd]
-- Uncomment `engine: CAFFE` under `convolution_param` in every convolution layers in `*.prototxt`
-- Run `demo.py`
+---
 ## Issues
 - I had to build protobuf and boost from source
 - gcc-5.x.x requires -std=c++11, but the boost lib are built without such an option.
 So I had to build my own version of boost.
 ### Build boost
+- Install boost `conda install boost` and check the version resolved by conda
-- Download the boost lib  from https://www.boost.org/.
-(Try to conda install boost and see which version is resolved for the env).
+- Download the same version boost lib from https://www.boost.org/.
+Unzip.
-- Easy build and install [easy build]:
-- From the unzipped folder, provide installation path via --prefix to install in /lib and /include/boost
+- Build from source ([easy build]) override the conda lib files via --prefix to install in /lib and /include/boost
 ```
 ./bootstrap.sh --prefix=~/anaconda3/
 ./bjam install